insightsengineering/rtables/.github/CONTRIBUTING.md

 Once the previous two steps are complete, you can create a pull request.
 Indicate in the description which issue is addressed in the pull request, and again utilize labels to help reviewers identify the category of the changes contained within the pull request.

 Once your pull request has been created, a series of checks will be automatically triggered, including `R CMD check`, tests/code coverage, auto-documentation, and more.
 All checks must be passing in order to eventually merge your pull request, and further changes may be required in order to resolve the status of these checks.
 All pull requests must also be reviewed and approved by at least one of the package maintainers before they can be merged.
 A review will be automatically requested from several {rtables} maintainers upon creating your pull request.
 When a maintainer reviews your pull request, please try to address the comments in short order - the {rtables} package is updated on a regular basis and leaving a pull request open too long is likely to result in merge conflicts which create more work for the developer.

+## Code of Conduct

+Please note that this project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.html).
+By participating in this project you agree to abide by its terms.